One of the most challenging tasks a photographer can take on is photographing their own family, especially if children are involved.

 Getting Everyone Together

 If your extended family is gathered, someone is bound to suggest a group photo.
 While those big group photos of everyone lined up aren't very creative, they are still nice as a record of family history.
-Find a space that will fit everyone that has a nice background that isn't cluttered and is in even light.
-Outdoors areas in shadow are nice because if you put everyone in direct sunlight, some will be squinting.
+Find a space that will fit everyone that has a pleasant background that isn't cluttered and is lit evenly.
+Outdoors areas in shadow are a good choice because if you put everyone in direct sunlight, some will be squinting.
 Decide who will be in the middle and place them in the spot you want them.
 Then tell everyone else to gather around them after removing hats and sunglasses.
 Take the photo on burst mode or continuous shutter so you can select the perfect one during editing.
 High five yourself because the big family photo also isn't the most straightforward shot to get.

 Candid Lifestyle Images